Skip to main content

 Middle Class Scholarship

-The Middle Class Scholarship provides undergraduate students with a tuition award to attend the University of California or California State University.
-Families with incomes up to $201,000 and a maximum household asset amount of $201,000 may be eligible for the Middle Class Scholarship.
-In order to ensure consideration for the Middle Class Scholarship, students need to complete a Free Application for Federal Student Aid (FAFSA) or the California Dream Act Application by March 2nd each year.
+The Middle Class Scholarship (MCS) provides undergraduate students with a scholarship to attend a University of California (UC), California State University (CSU) or California Community College Bachelor’s degree program.
+Administered by the California Student Aid Commission (CSAC), to be considered for the Middle Class Scholarship, students need to complete the 2024-25 Free Application for Federal Student Aid (FAFSA) or the California Dream Act Application by the May 2, 2024 extended deadline.
+In addition, students must also meet certain annual income/asset requirements and other financial aid standards.

 Eligibility Requirements

-When determining eligibility, CSAC takes into account the Student’s total cost of attendance and all available resources awarded to the student.
-The student’s “available resources” consist of three collective factors: other available gift aid that the student is eligible for (i.e. federal, state, institutional or scholarship aid), a self-help student contribution of $7,898 (applied to all students),and a parent contribution for dependent students with a household income of over $100,000.
 The student's “available resources” will be deducted from the student’s total cost of attendance to determine the MCS award.
-Under this formula, award amounts will vary widely among students.
-If the student’s combined grant funding from federal, state, institutional, and private sources is already greater than or equal to the amount of their Middle Class Scholarship eligibility, the student will be ineligible for the scholarship.
+Under this formula, MCS amounts may vary widely among students.
+If the student’s combined grant funding from federal, state, institutional, and private sources is already greater than or equal to the amount of their MCS eligibility, the student will be ineligible for the scholarship.
+In some instances, students receiving a Cal Grant may also be eligible for MCS funds.